 Health insurance, student or private, is separate from Health Services on campus.
 For questions regarding University-sponsored Student Health Insurance Plans administered by United Healthcare Insurance Company, call 1-800-505-4160; or call 1-848-932-8285 for Rutgers Student Insurance Office.

-Immunizations - all on-campus Rutgers degree-seeking students are required to submit their immunization records.
+Immunizations - All on-campus and hybrid Rutgers degree-seeking students are required to submit their immunization records.
 Complete information, including a link to the downloadable form, is available on the website of Rutgers University Health Services.

-ID Cards - First-Year Graduate students must be registered for classes to be eligible for an RUconnection card.
-Graduate students have access to Rutgers University libraries, computer labs, recreation centers, RU Express accounts, and meal plans via their RUconnection card.
+ID Cards - First-Year Graduate students must be registered for classes to be eligible for an RUConnection card.
+All graduate students (including online only students) have access to Rutgers University libraries, computer labs, recreation centers, RU Express accounts, and meal plans via their RUConnection card.
 Obtain an ID Card.

-- MI Students have three years to complete the program.
+MI Students have three years to complete the program; a request to extend the time for the degree would have to be done separately.
 On a part-time basis, students must register for a minimum of 12 credits per year unless special permission is obtained from the director of the program.
 The program may not be completed by enrollment during Summer Session only.
-No more than 9 credits may be taken in any one summer without permission of the program director.

-- October 1 for October graduates (finish during the summer term)
+- October 1 for October graduates (finish after the summer term)